Do you want to limit dashboard access in WordPress?

 You should only provide access to the admin area of your WordPress website to the users that you trust, like authors, SEO editors, and administrators.

-For example, if you have a membership site or added a registration form, then users who are filling in the form will automatically get access to your WordPress dashboard.
+For example, if you have a membership site, then users who are filling in the form will automatically get access to your WordPress dashboard.

 This can give users access to all aspects of your site, including the ability to change themes, plugins, and settings.

-Moreover, it can even compromise your site and make it less secure.
+Plus, it can compromise your site and make it less secure.

 By limiting dashboard access in WordPress, you can prevent any unauthorized changes from taking place on your website, improve your website security, and even simplify the user experience.